coderoad/coderoad-vscode/docs/docs/create-a-practice-tutorial.md

       - id: '1.1'
 ```

-Replace the `repo uri` URL with your github repo, note that it's just the username and repo in the URL.
+Replace the `repo uri` URL with your GitHub repo, note that it's just the username and repo in the URL.
 This file links everything together.
 You can see the repo URL and the branch that you created.
-And the `1.` and `1.1` id's that match the markdown.
-You can also add commands that will run when a lesson is started, as well as a host of other things.
+And the `1.` and `1.1` ID's that match the markdown.
+You can also add commands that will run when a lesson has started, as well as a host of other things.

 - Add this with `git add .`
 - Commit it with `git commit -m "create yaml"`

 The commit messages on master can be whatever you want.

-- Push it to github with `git push origin master`
+- Push it to GitHub with `git push origin master`

 ### Build the config.json file